lcorkuni/waqqly-app/README.md

    pip install -r requirements.txt
    ```
 3. **Set Environment Variables:**
-   Refer to report in Appendix A documentation how to set the environment variables.
+   Refer to report in Appendix A to find the enviroment variables that need setting.
 4. **Start the App:**
    ```bash
    python ./app.py